-There are two groups in Arts One, each focused on a particular theme and each with a different teaching team.
-Please see the themes page for information on current groups and their themes.
+Each year, Arts One is focused on a particular theme with a different teaching team.
+Please see the themes page for information.

 Each seminar group then divides into tutorial groups of four, meeting with the professor once a week for an hour.
 The same professor as in the seminar group stays with the tutorial group for the whole year.
 In tutorials the focus is on the students’ written work.
 At the tutorial, it’s likely that two of the four students in the group will present papers, which they have distributed to the tutorial group in advance.
 The remaining two students will respond to these papers with questions, critical observations, and pertinent ideas.

 Every week, students will attend as follows (aside from their electives):